303.670.1025 [email protected]

 Cost Considerations

-While reliability is paramount, cost considerations are also relevant.
+While high reliability PCB assembly is paramount, cost considerations are also relevant.
 It’s essential to strike a balance between materials that meet the performance and reliability requirements of the application while remaining within budget constraints.

 Some materials, such as high-temperature FR-4, balance performance and cost well and are suitable for various applications.
 However, in cases where extreme reliability is needed, investing in more advanced materials may be justified.